-2.4 Dosage and Administration of REYATAZ Oral Powder in Pediatric Patients
+2.5 Dosage and Administration of REYATAZ Oral Powder in Pediatric Patients

-REYATAZ oral powder is for use in treatment-naive or treatment-experienced pediatric patients who are at least 3 months of age and weighing at least 10 kg and less than 25 kg.
+REYATAZ oral powder is for use in treatment-naive or treatment-experienced pediatric patients who are at least 3 months of age and weighing at least 5 kg.
 REYATAZ oral powder must be mixed with food or beverage for administration and ritonavir must be given immediately afterwards.
 Table 3 displays the recommended dosage of REYATAZ oral powder and ritonavir.

-Table 3: Recommended Dosage of REYATAZ Oral Powder and Ritonavir in Pediatric Patients (at least 3 months of age and weighing at least 10 kg and less than 25 kg)a
+Table 3:Recommended Dosage of REYATAZ Oral Powder and Ritonavir in Pediatric Patients (at least 3 months of age and weighing at least 5 kg)^{a,b}

-Body Weight Daily Dosage of REYATAZ Oral Powder Daily Dosage of Ritonavir Oral Solution 10 kg to less than 15 kg 200 mg (4 packets) b 80 mg 15 kg to less than 25 kg 250 mg (5 packets) b 80 mg
+Body Weight Daily Dosage of REYATAZ Oral Powder Daily Dosage of Ritonavir Oral Solution 5 kg to less than 15 kg 200 mg (4 packets) ^{c,d} 80 mg 15 kg to less than 25 kg 250 mg (5 packets) ^d 80 mg

-The same recommendations regarding the timing and maximum doses of concomitant PPIs and H2RAs in adults also apply to pediatric patients.
-See Drug Interactions (7) for instructions concerning coadministration of acid reducing medications (eg, H2RA or PPIs), and other antiretroviral drugs (eg, efavirenz, tenofovir, and didanosine).
+^a The same recommendations regarding the timing and maximum doses of concomitant PPIs and H2RAs in adults also apply to pediatric patients.
+See Drug Interactions (7) for instructions concerning coadministration of acid-reducing medications (eg, H2RA or PPIs), and other antiretroviral drugs (eg, efavirenz, tenofovir DF, and didanosine).